readysettech/readyset/proptest-stateful/README.md

 want to add a crate feature to allow us to disable the async functionality for projects that don't need it.

-Currently, we only shrink by removing entire operations, not be shrinking the operations themselves.
+Currently, we only shrink by removing entire operations, not by shrinking the operations themselves.
 Shrinking an individual operation can be quite tricky, however, because oftentimes later operations were generated based off the specific operations that came before them.
 For some tests this may not be an